-The Maresfield Footpaths group, led by John Smith, is a group of local volunteers, some from the Conservation Group who meet regularly to maintain the footpaths in and around the village.
+The Maresfield Footpaths group, led by Bruce Milton, is a group of local volunteers, some from the Conservation Group who meet regularly to maintain the footpaths in and around the village.

 It is now just over four years since the Maresfield Footpaths group started looking after the footpaths in the parish (Maresfield, Nutley and Fairwarp).
 Apart from short breaks during the summer and at Christmas and a few days lost due to weather conditions they have been out each Wednesday morning.